luniehq/lunie/README.md

 ## Run a local node

 Sometimes you may want to run a local node, i.e. in the case there is no available network.
+To do so first [Build Gaia](#build-gaia), then use our automatic script or the manual process to set up your node.

 ### Automatically